Fellowships Exclusively for Columbia Law Graduates

 2021 Social Justice Legal Foundation Hueston Hennigan Fellowship Application

 Enhanced LRAP Fellowships are awarded to CLS students who have demonstrated dedication to and exceptional promise for leadership in public interest law.
 These fellowships cover all loans up to the cost of law school tuition for fellows whose annual income does not exceed $100,000, and the schedule of forgiveness is accelerated beyond that of the typical LRAP arrangement.
 They include the Lowenstein Fellowship, Bernstein Litowitz Berger & Grossman LLP Fellowship, and Berger Fellowship.

 In 2021, Columbia Law School is offering the Bernstein Fellowship and the Lowenstein Fellowship.
 The deadline is June 21, 2021.
-The 2021 application will be posted in 2021.

-2020 LRAP Fellowship Application
+2021 Enhanced LRAP Fellowship Application

 Excelsior Service Fellowship Program

 This two-year fellowship supports J.D. graduates to work in New York State government alongside senior members of the administration.
 As a participant in this program, Columbia Law School is granted a predetermined number of fellowships for members of its J.D. class.
 Fellows play a policy-influencing role, with the opportunity to focus on the most pressing issues of the day.
-Information on the 2021 fellowship is not available yet, but interested students are encouraged to be in touch with Rachel Pauley, SJI Director of Government Programs.
+Information on the 2021 fellowship is not available, but interested students are encouraged to be in touch with Rachel Pauley, SJI Director of Government Programs.

 2020 Excelsior Fellowship Application